YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 4: Resource response with Quiz:

-> Pick the classes which are modeled correctly.
+> Pick the classes which are modeled correctly with Umple.

 - [ ] class Student { courses; }
 - [ ] class Folder { List<File> files; }